 Open to anyone.
 You do not need to have participated in the hackathon to attend.
 Tickets are paid and capacity is limited.

-Get Your Conference Ticket →June 13, 2026
+Get Conference Tickets →June 13, 2026

 The Civic Centre, Lagos Island, Nigeria